Gold Dust Day Geckos, a smaller member of the Day Gecko family, are both beautiful and charming as terrarium pets.

-I got to watch them racing each other like ninjas to the food dish, especially for a bit of mango.
-They must have good noses because they hone in on food very quickly.
+I got to watch Gold Dust Day Geckos racing one another like ninjas to the food dish, especially for a bit of mango.
+They must have good noses because they home in on food very quickly.
 They have a habit of swishing their tails from side to side like a cat when approaching other tank mates.

 Gold Dust Day Geckos breed very well in captivity if the conditions are right.
 Like many Day Gecko species, they lay their eggs within tree hollows or plants.
 They deposit 1–2 eggs every few weeks.

-Valerie’s group had about 5 tiny babies running around, some smaller than others.
-It’s likely they hatched a few weeks apart.
+Valerie’s group had about 5 tiny Gold Dust Day Gecko babies running around, some smaller than others.
+They probably hatched a few weeks apart.

 The parents were leaving the babies alone while I visited, but they can cannibalize.
 Valerie will eventually have to put them in a different enclosure.

-For a pair of geckos, an 18 x 18 x 24-inch terrarium-style tank should be used.
+For housing a pair of Gold Dust Day Geckos, use an 18 x 18 x 24-inch terrarium-style tank.

-House no more than 1 male per tank because males are aggressive toward each other.
+House no more than 1 male per tank because males are aggressive toward one another.